BottyIvan/Pixel-UI/README.md

 Like this..

 # NOTE 2
 If you will notice i've decompiled the PixelThemeOverlay for trying to make on my own.
-But for now it will crash the systemui so it will send your dvice in bootloop.<br>SO DO NOT COMPILE AND ENABLE THE PIXEL UI MODUEL.
+But for now it will crash the systemui so it will send your dvice in bootloop.<br>SO DO NOT COMPILE AND ENABLE THE PIXEL UI MODULE.